Understanding Attention for Vision-and-Language Tasks: Results

 \subsection{Qualitative Analysis}

-We visualised the prediction interpretability of the best and worst attention alignment calculation for VQA task on the question category \textit{Count}.
+We visualised the prediction interpretability of the best and worst attention alignment calculation for VQA task on the question category \textit{Count} and \textit{Compare Integer}.
 More examples on other tasks can be found in Appendix~\ref{sec:qualitative-appendix}.
 Figure~\ref{fig:mac-analysis-appendix-1} shows a question asking for a count of multiple objects for the given attributes.
 MAC using scaled dot product attention correctly aligned to required objects at different steps.
-However the model with biased general* attention focused on the \textit{big things} before noting the condition \textit{left of the green cube}, and failed to filter out irrelevant objects, giving a wrong prediction by aligning to additional objects.
-This example clearly aligns with finding in Section~\ref{sec:breakdown} that scaled dot product can learn better alignment than biased general* attention for questions querying multiple objects.
+However, the model with biased general* attention focused on the \textit{big things} before noting the condition \textit{left of the green cube}, and failed to filter out irrelevant objects, giving a wrong prediction by aligning to additional objects.
+In Figure~\ref{fig:mac-analysis-appendix-2}, MAC model using scaled dot product attention focuses on the key objects \textit{purple metal object}, \textit{brown rubber objects}, and \textit{green blocks} in both question and the image, so it can successfully give the correct answer \textit{yes}.
+However, the model trained with biased general* attention focused on \textit{green blocks} in the question in the last two steps but failed to find the target in the image, thus giving a wrong prediction \textit{no}.
+These examples clearly align with the finding in Section~\ref{sec:breakdown} that scaled dot product can learn better alignment than biased general* attention for questions querying multiple objects.